AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

    user, go to Accounts -> Account Users -> "New User".
 Select "read\_only" from the dropdown list of "Account Name".

--  CloudN's console password can be changed from the default "Aviatrix123#".
+-  CloudN's console password can be changed from the default.
 To do so, type "enable" to enter config mode and then issue "change\_console\_password" command.

 -  Capability has been added for HTTPS certificate check for control